Learning Hub

 The Payment Card Industry (PCI) Data Security Standard (DSS) is a global standard that provides a baseline of technical and operational requirements designed to protect payment account data.

-There are two requirements, 6.4.3 and 11.6.1, specifically designed to protect payment pages of websites that capture payment card data.
+This includes Requirements 6.4.3 and 11.6.1, which are designed to protect payment web pages that capture account data.

 All payment page scripts that are loaded and executed in the consumer’s browser are managed as follows: